ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Decentralize your data

-By decentralizing your data, you increase availability in case your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government issues a take-down-order.
+By decentralizing your data, you increase availability in case your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government issues a take-down order.
 You will also decrease the load time for your swarm-connected users and natively enable your app to work offline or on local networks.
 Depending on your app, your users can also reduce their storage requirements and download time thanks to native de-duplication and caching.

 ### Decentralized database